w3schools-test/w3schools-test.github.io/README.md

-# This is my forked repo, so I'm going to write this here, then pull it to my local repo.
+# This is my forked repo, so I'm going to write this here, then merge it with my local repo.
 Looks good!

 # Guestbook for w3schools.com Git tutorial